In the video, Carter claims he has a working Xbox One console and controller, which he shows off on screen to prove his video's validity.

 So while all the features shown in the video may prove to be false, if the multitasking feature does make it to the final product, it will be interesting to see how heavy the effects on the performance of the console could be – even with a CPU upgrade.

-- For more info, here's our hands-on with the Xbox One.
+- For more info, here's our review of the Xbox One.